ALEXANDRA ROAD'S LEIGHTON HOUSE - A REVISIT

 in "Lillie Langtry - Manners, Masks and Morals", p.180, Laura Beatty/Chatto&Windus, 1999

 Could Alexandra Road have been a "suitable" place for Lillie's overnight trysts with the PoW - or as a discrete hideout later?
-It's possible!
+It is possible!

 Alexandra Road was part of St. John's Wood's Eyre Estate - a legendary neighborhood known as "An Abode of Love and the Arts".